 Some cases of TMD resolve on their own with home care and over-the-counter medicines.
 If your TMD is severe, Dr. Linda may recommend you wear a dental appliance to realign your bite.

-If you want relief from TMJ pain, call Halls Family Dentistry or book an appointment online today.
+If you want relief from TMJ pain, call Halls Family Dentistry.